 Aspects such as the general feeling of the brand, service, employees, and connections all come into play.

-If a business is a local brand, the products will most likely be marketed in local dialect or made with local ingredients.
+If a business is a local brand, the products will most likely be marketed in a local dialect or made with local ingredients.
 This invokes a feeling of familiarity and home in local customers.

-Walk Production is an corporate branding agency with a dedicated in-house branding team to help your company in all aspects of branding.
+Walk Production is a corporate branding agency with a dedicated in-house branding team to help your company in all aspects of branding.
 We provide strategies for new branding, rebranding, website development, B2B marketing and many more.